Tomatosaveme/qjia0024_9103_tut3/README.md

 https://editor.p5js.org/MatthewBoden/sketches/xizLvGl-7

-## Technique Explaination
+## Technique Explain
 In my individual version of the code, I improved the preload() and setup() sections to support better audio control and feedback.
-Instead of using a basic loadSound() call like the group version, I implemented a callback-based structure that confirms whether the music has loaded successfully (isMusicLoaded = true), logs relevant messages, and updates the HTML progress slider (#animationProgress) to reflect the track's actual duration using sound.duration().
-This approach improves reliability, user awareness, and ties the visual interface to the actual media state.
+Instead of using a basic loadSound() call like the group version, I implemented a callback-based structure that confirms whether the music has loaded successfully (isMusicLoaded = true), logs relevant messages, and updates the HTML progress slider (#animationProgress) to reflect the track’s actual duration using sound.duration().

-Additionally, I added interactive audio playback controls using getElementById() and addEventListener() for Play, Pause, and progress bar elements.
-Users can now start or pause playback with buttons, and even scrub to specific moments in the track using sound.jump(), enabling precise navigation.
-This is particularly useful when testing the time-based animations.
-These enhancements not only improve UI/UX but also allow smoother synchronization between visuals and music.
-Techniques were referenced from the https://p5js.org/search/?term=sound,https://p5js.org/reference/p5/millis/ and the community discussion - https://stackoverflow.com/questions/57722674/p5-js-not-loading-sound
+I also added interactive audio playback controls using getElementById() and addEventListener() for Play, Pause, and the progress bar.
+Users can scrub through the track using sound.jump() and control playback via sound.play() and sound.pause().
+The current time of the track (sound.currentTime()) is used to trigger background color transitions after 15 seconds.
+I used millis() to create a timed color cycle every 1.2 seconds and frameCount % 30/60 logic to emit horizontal and vertical shapes in rhythm with the music.

 ## AI ACKNOWLEDGEMENT
 A part of code was asked Chatgpt to help me check the problem and improve